AdobeDocs/experience-manager-64.de-DE/help/forms/using/record-transaction-custom-implementation.md

 ---
-title: Eine Transaktion für benutzerdefinierte Implementierungen aufzeichnen
+title: Aufzeichnen einer Transaktion für benutzerdefinierte Implementierungen
 seo-title: Record a transaction for custom implementations
-description: Verwenden Sie die TransactionRecorder-API, um Aktionen aufzuzeichnen, die nicht automatisch als Transaktionen bilanziert werden
+description: Verwenden der TransactionRecorder-API, um Aktionen aufzuzeichnen, die nicht automatisch als Transaktionen gezählt werden
 seo-description: Use the TransactionRecorder API to record actions which are not accounted as transactions automatically
 uuid: a22b1a0b-7553-4a17-8fb4-a3bee97b4a98
 contentOwner: khsingh